-Ovarian Cyst Treatment & Removal in Wayne, New Jersey
+Ovarian Cyst Treatment & Removal in Northern New Jersey

 What Are Ovarian Cysts?

 A cyst is simply a fluid-filled sack that can form in a number of places throughout the body.
 Women have two ovaries located on each side of the uterus in which eggs can develop and mature.
 During the course of their lives, most women will develop a cyst of some sort on at least one of their ovaries that may either disappear without treatment or cause serious symptoms.
 These cysts usually form during ovulation periods, but can happen outside of that window as well.
 Ovarian cyst removal may become necessary if the cyst is causing pain or increases in size.

 Dr. Ali Ghomi is a nationally recognized surgeon specializing in pelvic reconstructive surgery and provides care to patients in Bergen County, Paramus, and Hackensack.
-If you’re experiencing symptoms of ovarian cysts, contact Dr. Ali Ghomi today to schedule an appointment in Wayne, NJ.
-Give our office a call at (973) 754-4093 or request an appointment through our secure online form.
+If you’re experiencing symptoms of ovarian cysts, contact Dr. Ali Ghomi today to schedule an appointment at his gynecology office in North Jersey, please call at (862) 657-3150 or request an appointment through our secure online form.

 Common Causes of Ovarian Cysts

 There are a number of different types of cysts that may have different causes.
 Most will develop due to your menstrual cycle and are considered functional, while others may develop outside of your menstrual cycle posing separate issues.
 The most common types are as follows:

 A follicular cyst is a functional cyst and happens around the middle of your current menstrual cycle.
 The follicle is essentially the sac in which an egg grows and is broken open when the egg is released.
 However, if the follicle doesn’t open, it will eventually turn into a cyst.